 If you like to read memoirs, true crime, detective stories or drug culture back in the 1970s then you have found the right place.

+I am a native of Accrington, Lancashire, but raised in Huyton, Liverpool.
 I was educated at Prescot Grammar School, Merseyside, England leaving school at 17 years, and returned to education in 1993 at the now London Metropolitan University and was awarded a law degree LLB (2:1 Honors).

 My police service was in both the Lancashire and Hampshire forces from 1966 to 1980 when I resigned with the rank of Detective Sergeant.

 Between 1980 and 1993, I worked in a variety of jobs as a sales manager, truck driver and instructor.
 While reading law full time between 1993 and 1996 I also worked as a hospital night security porter, a London motorcycle courier and chilled food delivery driver to fund my studies.

 From 1996 to 1997 I qualified as a barrister at the famous Inns of Court School of Law, London.
 From 1997 to 2011 I practised law as a criminal barrister defending in cases of murder, rape, sexual assault, robbery, firearms possession and supplying drugs including cases at the famous Old Bailey and the Court of Appeal (Criminal Division).